kaosat-dev/bevy_mod_yarn/README.md

 </div>

 Parser + interpreter/runner for the [YarnSpinner](https://github.com/YarnSpinnerTool/YarnSpinner) dialogue file format for the [Bevy Engine](https://github.com/bevyengine/bevy)
-To be able to create narrative games and more in Bevy !
+It allows you to create branching narrative / dialogues for games , ie , Rpgs, Visual novels, adventure games, etc in Bevy !

-This projets is still in the early stages, but it is already useable as it is for some basic Yarn scripts.
+This project is still in the early stages, but it is already usable as it is for some basic Yarn scripts.

 Since I am using it myself and will be relying on it heavilly for some of my projects (yeah for dogfooding :) ), I am aiming to be able to parse & support as much of the Yarn Syntax as possible.

 ## Usage